frconor-ebook/meditations/_posts/2025-12-02-the-will-of-god.md

 But yet Our Lord immediately supernaturalizes that moment: "Yet not my will, but yours be done" (Luke 22:42).

 The triumph of the divine will over our own; the battle that's there---Our Lord invites us to embrace God's will unconditionally while we persevere in prayer.
-'If this is your will, Lord, then it's my will also.'
+"If this is your will, Lord, then it's my will also" (*cf*.
+J. Escrivá, *ibid.*).

 Faith helps us to see things with a higher wisdom.
 Our Father liked to say, *Dios sabe más*.
 God knows more.
 We don't understand His plans.